 Basting Tip: Give the bird a one-time greasing with a baster, then roast without peeking.
 The more you open the oven door, the longer the turkey takes to cook!

 How do you know when the turkey is done?
 After about three hours in the oven, insert an oven-safe thermometer deep into the thigh without touching the bone.
 Start checking the turkey for doneness about 30 minutes before the recommended cook time.
 Your turkey is done when the temperature reads 180°F in the thigh and 165°F in the breast or stuffing.

 Use the weekend before Thanksgiving to clean the house and clean out your fridge.
 Reusable cleaning cloths can outlast 15 rolls of paper towels which makes them a great choice for your wallet and the planet.

 Write your holiday grocery list and get to the store.
 If you forget something, you’ll have a few days to run back out and get it.

 Assemble and bake your pie in a beautiful stoneware pie plate.
 The stoneware draws moisture away from the food so baked goods turn out light and crispy.

 Chop, chop, chop.
 Prep as many fresh ingredients as you can.
-You’ll be giving your knives a workout, but luckily the Large Grooved Cutting Board will protect your countertops and the high-density polypropylene material helps prevent knives from dulling.
+You’ll be giving your knives a workout, but luckily a high-density polypropylene cutting board will protect your countertops and help prevent knives from dulling.